Policies

 • Students may receive aid only for course work that is part of their program.

 • Ethical Requirements: Students receiving financial aid must comply with all applicable federal and state financial aid regulations.
 Information supplied on the Free Application for Federal Student Aid (FAFSA) and to the Financial Aid office must be truthful and accurate to the best of the student's knowledge at the time the information is provided.
-Students purposely giving false or misleading information may be subject to institutional penalties as well as federal and/or state penalties, including fines of up to $20,000, sent to prison, or both.
+Students purposely giving false or misleading information may be subject to institutional penalties as well as federal and/or state penalties, including fines of up to $20,000, prison, or both.
 Financial aid must be used for direct or indirect educational purposes only, and may not be used for non-educational expenses such as purchase of a car or other vehicle, vacations, or recreational purposes, etc.

 Enrollment Status